 The Selection Process

-Spots in the program will be limited to 10 and will only be available to invited participants on a first-come, first-served basis.
+Spots in the program will be limited to 10 and available to invited participants on a first-come, first-served basis.

 From Previous Participants

 “The thing that made this course so valuable for me is the confidence I walked away with.
 I really feel like I can and should be making radio and bravely pitching stuff on my own.” – Interlochen participant, 2016

 “Rob is amazing.
 He is such a knowledgeable, caring, helpful and inspiring instructor.
 He was always willing to listen to our woes and answer our many questions.
 His radio expertise and teaching skills are A+ in my book.” – Interlochen participant, 2016

 Rob Rosenthal is an independent producer and a teacher.
 He’s the host for the HowSound podcast on radio storytelling — a joint project of PRX and Transom.
 He started and then ran the Salt Institute for Documentary Studies’ radio track for 11 years.
 He is now the lead teacher for the Transom Story Workshop, which launched in the fall of 2011.